jcgangemi1/sira/README.md

 ![image](https://user-images.githubusercontent.com/87331189/234057458-bbacafe4-9a56-442e-9ff3-80e2037acd54.png)

 Stretch has the ability to search for and detect these markers.
+For more information on ArUco markers, follow [this link](https://docs.opencv.org/4.x/d5/dae/tutorial_aruco_detection.html).
 You can place them on objects or in specific areas so that the robot has an easier time identifying things.
-More information on Stretch's ArUco Marker detection can be found here: [ArUco Marker Detection](https://docs.hello-robot.com/0.2/stretch-tutorials/ros1/aruco_marker_detection/)
+More information on Stretch's ArUco Marker detection can be found here: [ArUco Marker Detection](https://docs.hello-robot.com/0.2/stretch-tutorials/ros1/aruco_marker_detection/).

 # Use
 --------------------------------